- £550K UPWARDS

 SERVICES (Vendor’s verbal confirmation only)

-FOR SAT NAV USERS THE POSTCODE IS NP16 7NQ
+FOR SAT NAV USERS THE POST CODE IS NP16 6TF

 TINTERN is a particularly scenic village curving around the beautiful River Wye with a backdrop of wooded hillsides.
-This village made even more spectacular by the historic riverside Abbey Ruins and the old Abbey buildings including the Abbey Mill.
-This Mill now converted into a gift shops and tea rooms.
-There are a small number of Hotels offering both accommodation and restaurant facilities.
-There is a doctors surgery as well as several Local Inns.
+This village is made even more spectacular by the historic riverside Abbey Ruins and the old Abbey buildings including the Abbey Mill.
+This Mill is now converted into a gift shop and tea rooms.
+There are a small number of Hotels offering both accommodation and restaurant facilities, as well as several local Inns.
+There is a doctor’s surgery in the village.
 With little fishing boats moored on the river banks it is a truly delightful place to be.

 CHEPSTOW is an historic, walled, border town on the site of an ancient port.
 Chepstow Castle below the town has a spectacular setting on the cliffs above the River Wye.
 The town has a thriving shopping centre with all amenities.
 On the outskirts of the town is the Racecourse which has Conference Centre facilities.
 The design of the river bridge spanning the Wye has been credited to Rennie but was in fact designed by Rastrick of Bridgenorth.
 Both the rivers Wye and the Severn meet near Chepstow and two unique bridges span the wide expanse of water at the Severn estuary - a massive benefit for benefit for motorists using the M48 and M4 who otherwise would need to drive to Gloucester to cross.